-2.1.1 Additional Considerations for Locating Heat Meter versions
+2.1.1 Additional Considerations for Locating Heat Meter Variant and Temperature Probes

-For optimum reliability on boiler applications, the flow measurement needs to be made on the cold side of the system.
-For optimum reliability in chiller applications, the flow measurement needs to be made on the warmer side of the system.
+For optimum reliability the flow measurement needs to be made on the return side of the system.
+For a Chiller this is the HOT side, for a Heater system this is the COLD side.

-Figure 5: Typical setup of U1000MkII-WM Heat Meter for boiler applications
+Figure 5: Typical setup of U1000MkII-WM Heat Meter for Heater/Boiler applications